 Many businesses struggle with implementing technology.
 IT systems don’t work how they want them to, IT projects cost more than they anticipate, or they spend their time constantly fighting issues and unreliable IT systems, impacting the profitability of the business.
 One of the main reasons for this is that businesses focus on the what rather than the why.

-In order to help you with these challenges and frustrations, we’ve put together seven key actions you should take to assist you in making your technology implementations a success.
+In order to help you with these challenges and frustrations, we’ve put together seven steps to developing a technology strategy to ensure your technology implementations are a success.

 Review your business strategy and ensure that the technology strategy fits with what the business strategy and objectives are.
 Where does the technology strategy fit in?
 What are the priorities?

 Review and understand what you’ve already got in terms of technology.
 Are there any constraints in place?
 What’s the current End of Life of equipment and how will that impact what’s in the strategy?

 Create a plan that maps out what exactly needs to happen during the next two to three years.
 Develop a roadmap so you know how to get there and what projects need to be delivered along the way.
 Allocate budgets so that there are no large unexpected expenses and prioritise.

 Put controls around the strategy.
 Some questions you will need to address are:

 - How is it going to be implemented?

 - What is the decision making process for future technology?